 San Antonio de Areco, at just an hour and a half north of the Buenos Aires, is the perfect introduction to Argentine rural and gaucho culture.

-Come early to spend the morning with the local silversmiths and with a coffee in the historic bars before heading to traditional ranch for the afternoon.
+It is understandably one of the most popular day trips from Buenos Aires.
+Come early to spend the morning with the local silversmiths and a coffee in one the historic bars before heading to traditional ranch for the afternoon.

 And while most come for the day, you won’t regret staying for a few days if you have the time.

-So whether you’re looking for San Antonio de Areco day trip ideas or inspiration for a weekend getaway, this article will tell you everything you need to know: what to do, where to eat, and where to stay.
+So, whether you’re looking for San Antonio de Areco day trip ideas or inspiration for a weekend getaway, this article will tell you everything you need to know: what to do, where to eat, and where to stay.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.